 The culinary herb basil (Ocimum basilicum) is easy to grow indoors or out.
 But what do you do when your homegrown basil starts to flower?
 Should it be allowed to flower, or should you pinch the blooms off?
-And if you do that, what can you do with the basil flowers?
+And if you do, what can you do with the basil flowers?

 This post may contain affiliate links.
 You can read my affiliate policy here.